FAQ ImunoBran® MGN-3

 Those taking a gram (1000mg or 4 tablets) or more of ImunoBran® MGN-3 a day will reach optimum immune modulation after a two month period.
 If ImunoBran® MGN-3 is stopped at any time, immune function will generally fall back, over a month period, to its original weakened level because of the continued immunosuppressant factors such as disease presence, poor diet, stress, toxicity etc. It is advisable, therefore, not to interrupt a course of ImunoBran® MGN-3 for more than a very occasional unavoidable few-day period.

 ImunoBran® MGN-3 suffers no hyporesponsiveness or tail-off in effectiveness over time, and so it can be taken indefinitely.
-However, the cost of long-term supplementation can be prohibitive and so many want to know when they can stop taking it.
+However, the cost of long-term supplementation may be higher and so many want to know when they can stop taking it.
 If you have taken it for a particular condition and that condition has been successfully treated, then ImunoBran® MGN-3 supplementation can be stopped or a very small maintenance dose can be continued.
 If the condition persists or is ongoing, it is probably better to continue taking it.
 When stopping ImunoBran® MGN-3 you are always recommended to adopt healthy lifestyles in order to maximize your unaided immune system levels.
-You can find some suggestions here.

 Some research has suggested that as the body's ability to fight for itself has been increased, chemotherapy dosages can be reduced.
 Whilst this has tentatively been shown in some animal studies, we would NOT recommend this.
 Always consult your oncologist.